EmmaRichardson6148/System_Implementation_Midterm/README.md

 Project report can be found in file "Emma Salo - System Implementation Midterm Report"

-Visual elements are found in their respectively named files.
+Visual elements and powerpoint are found in their respectively named files.

-A walkthrough of this project is located in
+An audio walkthrough of this project has been uploaded along with this repository, as it is too large for GitHub.